 This article was written in collaboration with the Council for Estate Agencies.
 All views expressed are the independent opinion of DollarsAndSense.sg

 When it comes to buying, selling, or renting a property, many buyers, sellers, landlords, and tenants in Singapore will typically engage the services of a property agent.
-A property agent helps facilitate your property transaction, such as advising you on the right price to ask for your property, processing paperwork, and coordinating other legal requirements that might be needed in order to complete a transaction.
+A property agent helps to facilitate your property transaction, such as advising you on the right price to ask for your property, processing paperwork, and coordinating other legal requirements that might be needed in order to complete a transaction.

 It’s important to note that it’s illegal for a property agent to be taking commission from both parties (i.e. buyer and seller, tenant and landlord) of a transaction.
 Doing so would be considered as dual representation and is against the law.